Gunabana/MoneyManager/INSTALL.md

 5. **Starting Application**

-    Please reference the Available Make Commands section below.
-If you simply want to run the webapp on a Linux system (or WSL), run, at the MoneyManager's root directory, `make run_webapp` in one terminal and `make start_database` in a separate terminal.
-The webapp will be viewable at http://localhost:8000/
+    Please reference Available Make Commands below.
+If you simply want to run the webapp on a Linux system (or WSL), run the two following commands at the MoneyManager's root directory: 1) `make run` in one terminal and 2) `make start_database` in a second terminal.
+The webapp will be viewable at http://127.0.0.1:9999/ by default.